thoughtworks-jumpstart/guides/docs/javascript/node-modules.md

 Nodemon is a library that will make Node.js server automatically restart when there is a change.

-Install nodemon globally:
+Install nodemon:

 ```
-npm install -g nodemon
+npm install --save-dev nodemon
 ```

-JavaScript utilities like nodemon are generally installed globally.
-Packages specific to your project should still be only installed locally.
+Though JavaScript utilities like nodemon are often recommended to be installed globally, different projects might use different utilities.
+Therefore we shall add it to devDependencies.

-However, if your project team wants to use nodemon in the project, it will be good to add it to devDependencies.